lokesh/lokesh-dhakar/src/posts/boston-marathon-qualifying.md

     return {
       runs: [],
       comments: {
-        1830959635: `<em>Sep 21</em> Having some pain on the back of my left ankle.
+        1830959635: `<em>Sep 21, 2018</em> I'm having some pain on the back of my left ankle.
           This started the day after a hard effort up a steep hill.
-The ankle pain goes in and out but has been around for over a week now.
-I don't want to take any chances so I'll be pausing my running.`,
+The ankle pain goes in and out, but has lingered for over a week now.
+I don't want to take any chances, so I'll be pausing my running for a couple of weeks.`,
-        1735738378: `<em>July 29</em> I attemped my first half-marathon, the SF Half.
+        1735738378: `<em>Jul 29, 2018</em> I attemped my first half-marathon, the SF Half.
 Unfortunately I had knee pain that started just a mile in.
 The likelihood of me finishing was slim, and injury high, so I cut my losses after finishing five miles.
           <br><br>
           Over the next couple weeks I focused on strenghtening the muscles around the IT Band.
-It seems to have worked as the knee pains have not come back.
+It seems to have worked as the knee pains did not come back.
           `
       }
     };